pauldennis2/TextQuest/JsonApiDoc.md

 Here are some triggers that I hope to add to the game soon:

 Room:
-* onFightStart - triggered when combat starts
-* onFightEnd - triggered at the end of combat (if the hero survives!)
 * speechTriggers - similar to Riddles, triggered when a hero speaks a given phrase
 * onSearch - when a Hero searches (a specific location)
-* onSpellCast - triggered when a spell of a particular type is cast

 Items:
 * onDrop - when an item is dropped by the player